Life Is Peachy: Background

 Korn had played between 200 and 250 shows in the year following the release of their 1994 self-titled debut album.
 As a result, Korn topped the Billboard's Heatseekers Albums chart in the week ending September 30, 1995.
 In early October 1995, it began moving up on the Billboard 200 chart and reached sales of 154,000 units.
-Both chart performances were considered uncommon successes at that time as Korn was one of the first new non-mainstream bands to enter the top half of the Billboard 200 over the last two years.
-Korn was also the only debut album displaying such aggressiveness to have achieved this distinction on the Billboard 200 in the previous few years.
+Both chart performances were uncommon successes at that time as Korn was one of the first new non-mainstream bands to enter the top half of the Billboard 200 over the prior two years.
+Korn was also the only debut album displaying such aggressiveness to have achieved this distinction on the Billboard 200 during that timeline.

 Korn's debut album's weekly sales stood at 17,000 and 27,000 in the first half of January 1996, as the band's recognition increased.
 The album was certified gold by the RIAA for 500,000 copies sold on January 29, 1996.
 In February 1996, Korn and Deftones were the opening acts for Ozzy Osbourne's US arena tour.

 After fourteen months of touring to promote the debut album, Korn took a month off and began writing material for the next studio effort, Life Is Peachy.
 At this point, Korn's members had difficulty projecting themselves into the future because they had spent their last few years under the influence of drugs and alcohol, being only sober when performing.
 As they had to begin writing new songs, the musicians were in "a serious state of disarray" but would not stop their partying habits.
 Meanwhile, "the buzz" on Korn "was huge".